burturt/notes/CTF Writeups/Deadface CTF 2022/Ozymandias.md

 - [Ciphey](https://github.com/Ciphey/Ciphey) is like CyberChef magic but does significantly more analysis automatically.
 It can be slower since it goes into *much* further depth than cyberchef magic, but is a good tool to have.
 - [Follow the instructions here to install](https://github.com/Ciphey/Ciphey/wiki/Installation), them simply do `CIPHEY_COMMAND -t "text"` and wait.
 That's it!
 No need to remove spaces or anything
 	- Ciphey command will depend on your installation method
+	- Do NOT use the docker option on arm / M1 apple devices.
+It's suuuuuppppperrr slow.

 # Original CTF Challenge
 Ozymandias, by PERCY BYSSHE SHELLEY